teou1/spotlight-xfce/README.md

 To fetch a new background manually you can either use the desktop entry by looking for _Spotlight_ in your XFCE application menu or trigger the service from command line with `systemctl --user start spotlight.service`.
 You can also right-click on the desktop and select _Spotlight refresh_ on the top of it.

-Use the system log to get the past image descriptions, e.g. for the the current background `journalctl -t spotlight -n 1 --no-pager`.
+Use the system log to get the past image descriptions and urls, e.g. `journalctl -t spotlight --no-pager`.
 You can also rightclick the desktop or look for _Spotlight info_ in the application menu

 ## Configuration